jacqueminv/PHPMailUnit/README.md

 delivering the email it logs it in a file.
 This file is then accessed by PHPMailUnit to provide every data of the email which you can assert in your unit tests.

+# Using PHPMailUnit

+Quite easy indeed.

+1. Be sure to add PHPMailUnit directory to the `include_path`.
+Then in your test...

+2. Call `PHPMailUnit::setUp();`

+3. Send an email with following smtp server settings: `localhost:3535` n
+4. Retrieve the email sent using `PHPMailUnit::getLastMail();`

+5. Call `PHPMailUnit::tearDown();` to stop the internal smtp server

 # How to contribute

 I did this project mainly to fit my own needs it can certainly be improved.
 If